jdugoudr/n-puzzle/README.md

 8   4
 7 6 5
 ```
 Manhattan distance = 4 (tile 3 moves two times, tile 1 moves one time, tile 2 moves one time)
    +
-Conflicts = 2 (tile 3 conflicts with tiles 1 and 2.
-So we move 3 first in order to avoid extra moves.
-So 1 conflict * 2)
+1 conflict * 2 (tile 3 conflicts with tiles 1 and 2.
+So we move 3 first in order to avoid extra moves)
   = 6